hcz1/twitterWebhookTemplate/README.md

 ## Get Account Activity API Access
 1. Go to https://developer.twitter.com/en/account/environments
 2. Setup dev environment, specify your app ID and specify an environment, this environement will be used to register your endpoint e.g. https://api.twitter.com/1.1/account_activity/all/prod/webhooks if you've set environement to `prod`

 ## Deploy AWS Webhook Service
 1. Edit serverless.yml environment: consumer_secret to your app consumer secret
 2. Ensure you have Serverless installed globally and configured with AWS correctly
-3. Run `sls deploy` and take not of the endpoint
+3. Run `sls deploy` and take note of the endpoint URL

 ## Webhook Service Twitter Link
-1. Edit consumerKey, consumerSecret, accessKey, accessSecret, webhookURL into scripts/config.js
+1. Edit consumerKey, consumerSecret, accessKey, accessSecret, webhookURL, twitterEnvironmentName into scripts/config.js
-2. Run `node register.js` keep note of response, this is the ID of the webhook
+2. Run `node scripts/register` keep note of response, this is the ID of the webhook

+## Subscribe to Account
+1. Ensure the previous step to edit scripts/config.js has been completed
+2. Run `node scripts/subscribe`